drj11/pypng/README.txt

 "import png" then "help(png)" should be a good place to start.
 Also, see the example in the man/ex/ directory.

+MANIFEST

+.../ - top-level crud (like this README, and setup.py).
+.../code/ - the Python code.
+.../html/ - lickable manuals (generated).
+.../man/ - manuals (in source/plain-text).

 PROJECT HOME